fastapi/fastapi/docs/tutorial/openapi-callbacks.md

-You could create an API with a *path operation* that could trigger a request to an *external API* created by someone else, probably the same developer that would be *using* your API.
+You could create an API with a *path operation* that could trigger a request to an *external API* created by someone else (probably the same developer that would be *using* your API).

-When your API app calls the *external API*, that is named a "callback".
+The process that happens when your API app calls the *external API* is named a "callback".
 Because the software that the external developer wrote sends a request to your API and then your API *calls back*, sending a request to an *external API* (that was probably created by the same developer).

 In this case, you could want to document how that external API *should* look like.
-What *path operation* should it have, what body it should expect, what response it should return, etc.
+What *path operation* it should have, what body it should expect, what response it should return, etc.

 ## An app with callbacks